JPCyrus/Portfolio/README.md

 ## Objective

-My journey in information technology has led me to develop a passion for Data Analysis, and I am now eager to transition into this field, specifically aiming to join a Data Analayst as a Tier 1 Analyst.
+My journey in information technology has led me to develop a passion for Data Analysis, and I am now eager to transition into this field, specifically aiming to join a Data Analyst as a Tier 1 Analyst.

 ## Languages and Tools